mankinskin/ml_projects/README.md

 ```
 $ git add my_file
 ```
-To add all changes to tracked files, use:
+To add all changes to tracked files, use `add --update`:
 ```
 $ git add -u
 ```
-To selectively pick changes to be added use `add --patch`:
+To selectively pick changes to be added use `--patch`:
 ```
 $ git add -u -p
 ```